 Rongbuk Monastery, Everest Base Camp, Gyawu La Pass

 Tashi Delek!
-Welcome to Lhasa (altitude: 3650m), the capital of the Tibet Autonomous Region!
-Upon your arrival at the airport/train station in Lhasa, the tour guide and driver will meet you at the exit, and then escort you to the well-selected hotel in Lhasa.
-You can have a good rest to get used to the altitude in your hotel and get ready to explore Lhasa with your guide the next day.
+Welcome to Lhasa, the capital of the Tibet Autonomous Region!
+Upon your arrival at the airport in Lhasa, the tour guide and driver will meet you at the exit, and then escort you to the hotel in downtown Lhasa (100km, about 1.5 hours’ drive) .
+You can have a good rest to get used to the altitude (3,650m) in your hotel and get ready to explore Lhasa with your guide the next day.

 Today you will explore Lhasa for its brilliant architectures, culture, and history, then stroll through the famous Barkhor Street with locals and experience the daily kora life of Tibetans.